felixlopz/hubrise-test-task/content/apps/catalog-manager/en/create-catalog.md

   description: Instructions on how to create Catalogs in Catalog Manager.
 Synchronise catalogs between your EPOS and your apps.
 ---

 A **Catalog** is simply a container for your products and their associated details.
+Catalogs are stored in Hubrise and managed using Catalog Manager.

-There are 3 ways you can create a catalog:
+There are several ways you can create a catalog:

 - From an EPOS
 - From an Online Ordering System or Food Ordering Platform
+- From the Settings page in your Hubrise account
-- Using Catalog Manager
+- Using the Catalog Manager app

 ## Create a Catalog from Another App